 Click on a knob in Modulaser that you want to assign to a knob on your MIDI controller.
 For example, the OSC X Freq knob.
 A white bar under the knob means that its selected:

-Now, on your MIDI controller, rotate any knob you want to assign to the current selection.
+Now, on your MIDI controller, turn any knob you want to assign to the current selection.
 The bar under the knob should now for example say 1/CC48.
-Repeat the process for other knobs you want to assign; first select the knob in Modulaser, then rotate the knob on your controller.
+Repeat the process for other knobs you want to assign; first select the knob in Modulaser, then turn the knob on your controller.

 It's also possible to assign MIDI knobs to, for example, an LFO.
 If you assign the LFO 2 Freq knob to a MIDI knob, it will always be assigned to LFO 2, even when you switch between clips.
 So if another clip only has 1 LFO, nothing will happen for that clip.